 Q: What’s the difference between Metro and SORTA?A: The Southwest Ohio Regional Transit Authority (SORTA) operates Metro buses and smaller Access buses for people whose disabilities prevent their use of Metro’s regular service.

-SORTA is a political subdivision of the State of Ohio and is governed by a 13-member volunteer citizens’ board of trustees.
-Seven trustees are appointed by the City of Cincinnati and six are appointed by Hamilton County.
-Hamilton County appoints three of its own trustees plus one each representing Butler, Clermont and Warren counties.
-The funding relationship between SORTA and the City is established by the City/SORTA Agreement of 1973.
+SORTA is a political subdivision of the State of Ohio and is governed by a 16-member volunteer citizens’ board of trustees.
+Eleven trustees are appointed by Hamilton County and five are appointed by the City of Cincinnati.
+Three of the Hamilton County appointees are non-voting trustees representing Butler, Clermont, and Warren counties.

 Q: Does Metro make a profit?A: Metro is a non-profit public service, not a for-profit company.
 About two-thirds of Metro’s operating budget comes from local, state and federal tax revenue, and about one-third comes from fares paid by our customers.